VernonKoh/CNAD-Assignment-2/Readme.md

 ## Design Considerations of the Microservices

+The platform was initially developed as a **local microservices-based architecture** and later scaled with **Docker** to enhance deployment efficiency.
+This transition showcases the evolution of our solution from a traditional microservices setup to a cloud-native, containerized infrastructure.
+Our approach focuses on gradual improvements while maintaining system reliability and accessibility.

 ### 1. Service Decomposition

 The system is decomposed into distinct services that handle specific functionalities.
 Each service operates independently and interacts with others via **RESTful APIs**.